David-H-bit/AllMyBookmarks/README.md

 - Click "Add bookmark" to create new bookmarks
 - Use the search bar to filter your collection
 - Click "Edit" on any bookmark to modify it
+- Click "Delete" on any bookmark to delete it
 - Theme switcher in the top navigation

 ## 🔧 Tech Stack